VIA ELECTRONIC MAIL

 * * *

-Thank you for allowing me to submit comments on the Revised Proposed Rule.
+Thank you for allowing me to submit comments on Senate Bill 96.
 I hope you will find this information helpful.
-Should you have any further questions regarding this Proposed Rule or other campaign finance proposals, please contact me at (703) 894-6800 or by email at [email protected]
+Should you have any further questions regarding this legislation or any other campaign finance proposals, please contact us through the Center’s Director of External Relations, Matt Nese, at (703) 894-6835 or by e-mail at [email protected]

 The Center is a nonpartisan, nonprofit § 501(c)(3) organization that promotes and protects the First Amendment political rights of speech, assembly, and petition.
 It was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
 In addition to scholarly and educational work, the Center is actively involved in targeted litigation against unconstitutional laws at both the state and federal levels.
 Just this past year, we secured judgments in federal court striking down laws in the states of Colorado and Utah on First Amendment grounds.
 We are also currently involved in litigation against California, Missouri, and the federal government.